klitorless/ClipNexus/README.md

-# VOD Analyzer
+# ClipNexus

 ## Project

-VOD Analyzer is a modular web application for analyzing long-form VOD transcripts.
+ClipNexus is a modular web application for analyzing long-form VOD transcripts.
 It will extract evidence-supported Points of Interest (POIs), identify event arcs, preserve context and source limitations, and help a human operator build short-form clip candidates.

 The AI layer will **discover, describe, preserve, and trace** evidence.
 It will **not** guess, rank, or decide which clips the human should select.
 Final selection always happens in human review.